bugzilla/bugzilla/docs/en/rst/using/understanding.rst

-   A future version by which the bug is to be fixed. e.g. The Bugzilla Project's milestones for future Bugzilla versions are 4.4, 5.0, 6.0, etc. Milestones are not restricted to numbers, though - you can use any text strings, such as dates.
+   A future version by which the bug is to be fixed. e.g. The Bugzilla Project's milestones for future Bugzilla versions are 4.4, 5.0, 6.0, etc. Milestones are not restricted to numbers, though—you can use any text strings, such as dates.

 *Assigned To:*